ianfnelson/blog.iannelson.uk/content/posts/2014-04-22-one-reason-why-ncrunch-is-worth-the-cost.md

 ## NCrunch Saves Me Time {#ncrunch-saves-me-time.wp-block-heading}

 I missed out on the age of the punchcard, thank goodness.
-I don&#8217;t think I could have coped with the torpid feedback cycles that software developers of that era had to endure.
+I don’t think I could have coped with the torpid feedback cycles that software developers of that era had to endure.
 Bob Martin describes the multi-day process entertainingly in his excellent book [_The Clean Coder_][3] &#8211; programs written on coding forms with a #2 pencil, typed up by key-punchers, desk-checked, loaded by the computer operators, and ultimately returned wrapped in a rubber band with a printout showing a compile error.
 It must have been utterly soul-destroying.

 Despite having started my own software development career a couple of decades after the use of punchcards died out, I have still been witness to several advancements that have reduced feedback cycle time, enabling complex yet high-quality systems to be developed and enhanced in a fraction of the time that was once possible.
-I&#8217;m thinking of techniques such as [static code analysis][4], continuous integration, continuous delivery and of course the widespread adoption of automated testing.
+I’m thinking of techniques such as [static code analysis][4], continuous integration, continuous delivery and of course the widespread adoption of automated testing.

 ### NCrunch Facilitates the TDD Discipline {#ncrunch-facilitates-the-tdd-discipline.wp-block-heading}